TopGabri/Qemu-Board-Emulation/README.md

 git clone --recurse-submodules https://baltig.polito.it/eos2024/group4.git
 ```

-The option `--recurse-submodules` is necessary to dowload FreeRTOS.
+The option `--recurse-submodules` is necessary to download `FreeRTOS`.

 To run your code on the emulated board, first and foremost you have to compile Qemu.
 To do so, you have to move to the Qemu directory: